Hi! Thank you for stopping by and welcome to my world!

 I have fond memories of going hiking with my parents and family friends in the Romanian Carpathian Mountains when I was 3.
 I was just tall enough to stand up in my dad’s backpack and watch the world go by.
 Those were the good old days.

-Once the Romanian borders opened for traveling, we started venturing to Hungary and Czech Republic, but the tradition of hiking and cottaging around Romania continued.
+Once the Romanian borders opened for traveling, we started venturing to Hungary and the Czech Republic, but the tradition of hiking and cottaging around Romania continued.

 My first “solo” trip was at the age of 10 when I joined a Romanian theatre group on a trip to Toulouse, France.
 It was my first trip without my parents.
 I was attending a school for the arts, and I joined the group as the presenter – my only job was to be charming while introducing the play every night.
 And while the acting bug didn’t bite me during that trip, the wanderlust bug sure dug in deeper!